OdaraAmarakoon/Demo-App/README.md

 # Demo-App
-demo app is for test about real-time database with android studio
+Demo-App is for test about real-time database with android studio

+#Java
+#android studio
+#firebase